Supported Methods to Replicate Data

 An application initiates a data update request (including insert, update, delete operations).
 After the master completes the update operation, it immediately replicates the data to the slave.
 Only after the slave receives the data and writes it to the WAL (without executing), it returns a success message to the master.
 The master must only return a response to the application program after receiving the success message from the slave.

-Only in the case of a data replication exception (the slave node is unavailable or there is a network issue impacting data replication), the master suspends (for approximately 10 seconds by default in PostgreSQL) its response to the application and downgrades the replication method to asynchronous replication.
-When data replication is restored to normal, semi-synchronous replication will be restored.
+Only when an exception occurs in data replication (the Slave node is unavailable or an exception occurs in the network used for data replication), the Master will pause (about 10 seconds by default in PostgreSQL) responding to the application.
+The system will downgrade the replication mode to asynchronous replication.
+When data replication returns to normal, the system will restore the replication mode to semi-synchronous replication.

 Degradation Description